roncampbell/IRE22/R Fundamentals.md

 ![](https://github.com/roncampbell/IRE22/blob/images/DTracts2b.png?raw=true)

 There are six counties in the Denver metro area.
 Let's summarize data for each county.
-We'll do that using the R "group_by" function; if you have used  SQL databases, this will be familiar territory.
+We'll do that using the R "group_by" function.
+If you have used  SQL databases, this will be familiar.

 > DenverCounties <- DenverTracts %>%
   group_by(County) %>%